Durham University Home

 Dr. Helena Shepherd

 Helena received an MChem from the University of Bath before moving to Durham University for a PhD under the supervision of Dr Andrés Goeta and Professor Judith Howard.
-After Postdoctoral positions at the Laboratory of Coordination Chemistry (CNRS) in Toulouse and the University of Bath, Helena moved to the University of Kent in 2015, where she is currently a Senior Lecturer in Chemistry.
+After Postdoctoral positions at the Laboratory of Coordination Chemistry (CNRS) in Toulouse and the University of Bath, Helena moved to the University of Kent in 2015, where she is currently a Reader in Chemistry.
 Her research focuses on switchable molecular materials, investigating all aspects from fundamental structure-property correlations to novel synthetic approaches and applications.
 She has a particular interest in studying phase transitions in molecular systems under extremes of pressure, temperature and light irradiation using a combination of crystallography, spectroscopy and magnetometry.

 Tutors